joshbeckman/notes/about.md

 Search (on the homepage and on a [dedicated page](/search)) allows you to find anything without having to use an external search engine.

-Pages and posts support table-of-contents rendering, metadata about citation/sourcing, Readwise integration, `h-card` markup (for webmention support), and more coming soon.
+Pages and posts support table-of-contents rendering, metadata about citation/sourcing, Readwise integration, `h-card` markup (for webmention support), and more.

 ## Infrastructure